Joel Stebbins: Career

 Stebbins published his first paper, concerning the light curve of Nova Persei with Comstock in 1901.
-He then received a fellowship from the University of California's Lick Observatory.
+He then received a fellowship from the Lick Observatory.
 He earned his Doctor of Philosophy (PhD) degree there under the supervision of William Wallace Campbell, writing a thesis on the spectra of Omicron Ceti.
-His was only the third PhD to be awarded for astronomy by the University of California.
+His was only the third PhD to be awarded for astronomy by the University of California, Berkeley.
 His thesis was subsequently published in the Astrophysical Journal in 1903.

-Even before Stebbins received his doctorate, he took a job as an instructor in astronomy at the University of Illinois at Urbana–Champaign and director of the University of Illinois Observatory.
+Even before Stebbins received his doctorate, he took a job as an instructor in astronomy at the University of Illinois at Urbana-Champaign and director of the University of Illinois Observatory.
 He married May Louise Prentiss, who had been a classmate at the University of Nebraska, in Lincoln on June 27, 1905.
-They had two children, a son, Robert, and a daughter, Isabelle.
+They had two children.

 Stebbins began making observations with a polarizing photometer.
 Frustrated by its use, he worked with F.C.
 Brown to develop a photometer based on a selenium cell.
 Beginning in 1907, Stebbins began the first measurements using the selenium cell photometer first on the moon and then later, as the sensitivity of the instrument was improved, on variable stars.
 He examined eclipsing binaries such as Algol starting in 1910.
 By 1913, Henry Norris Russell had developed the theory of eclipsing binaries, and Stebbins realized that there were many undiscovered ones.
 He soon found that Beta Aurigae and Delta Orionis were eclipsing binaries.
 Further discoveries followed.

 The development of the photoelectric cell by Jakob Kunz revolutionized astronomical photometry.
 Kunz's photoelectric cells were many times more sensitive than what was available commercially and therefore able to detect faint star light.
 In 1915, Stebbins used the new photometers to examine Beta Lyrae, a more irregular binary system.
 The new equipment allowed observations of increasingly faint stars.
 Stebbins work was recognized with the American Academy of Arts and Sciences' Rumford Prize in 1913, and the United States National Academy of Sciences' Henry Draper Medal in 1915.
 The University of Illinois Observatory has been designated a National Historic Landmark based on the significance of Stebbins's and Kunz's work.

 In 1922, Stebbins relocated to the University of Wisconsin–Madison, where he became the director of the Washburn Observatory in succession to George C. Comstock.
 Stebbins conducted systematic photometric studies of the O-type and B-type main-sequence stars and globular clusters.
 In later years, he became interested in cosmic dust.
 His students included Olin J. Eggen, Charles M. Huffer, Gerald Kron and Albert Whitford.